1986

 going to be interested in at all."[51]

-being very clever when someone was too curious about special things.
+when someone was too curious about special things.

-David: "I suppose A-Ha will take away everyone's girl audience
+Dave: "I suppose A-Ha will take away everyone's girl audience

 for a while because they're hunky good looking chaps.
 The problem is that